AMLResearchProject/all-classifiers-2019/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Please complete this form for all feature proposals
+about: Please provide all requested information when filling out a feature proposal.
 title: ''
 labels: ''
 assignees: ''